WAY-2C technology is concerned with identification based on color, false color, spectral

 but outdated, color machine vision methods.

-Unlike deep learning methods, WAY-2C does not need to be fully
+Unlike neural network based methods, WAY-2C does not need to be fully

 retrained every time an